TableFlipStudio/Dont-Get-Expelled/README.md

 4. Close the black window

-## To run the game you need to double click on the 'dontgetexpelled.py' file  in ../%GAMEDIRECTORY%/gamefiles/dontgetexpelled.py
+## To run the game you need to double click on the 'dontgetexpelled.py' file in 'gamefiles' folder in your game's directory (Dont-Get-Expelled)

 ## :question: Q&A